Last Updated on August 7, 2022 by Max

 Prostatic artery embolization (PAE).

-PAE is a non-surgical minimally invasive therapy involving stopping the blood supply of the prostate tissue by injection of tiny beads into the prostatic arteries.
-The reduced blood supply in turn causes shrinking of the prostate gland and relieving LUTS.
+PAE is a non-surgical, minimally invasive therapy involving stopping the blood supply of the prostate tissue by injection of tiny beads into the prostatic arteries.
+The reduced blood supply, in turn, causes shrinking of the prostate gland and relieves LUTS.
 Although the first trial results were published 20 years ago and increasing research on PAE, the use of the technique remains at an incipient stage.

-A review by Kuang et al. (2017) included ten studies representing 788 patients.
+Kuang et al. (2017) reviewed ten studies representing 788 patients.
 At 24 months of follow-up, prostate volume, PSA, Qmax, IPSS, and QoL were significantly improved (P < 0.05).
 The international index of erectile function ((IIEF-5)) was unchanged at 6 and 12 months but was significantly reduced at 24 months.

-A review by Malling et al. (2019) included 13 studies representing 1,254 patients with a mean IPPS of 23.5.
+Malling et al. (2019) reviewed 13 studies representing 1,254 patients with a mean IPPS of 23.5.
 PAE improved IPSS by 67%.
-At 12-month follow-up.all other study outcomes, including QoL, IIEF-5, prostate volume, PSA, Qmax, and post-void residual were improved as well.
+At the 12-month follow-up, all other study outcomes, including QoL, IIEF-5, prostate volume, PSA, Qmax, and post-void residual, were improved as well.
 Major complications were reported in 0.3% of the cases.

 Advantages of PAE:

-- low complication rate: of 216 patients, one had sepsis, four had local arterial dissection, four had a groin hematoma, two patients had non-target embolization which resulted in penile ulcers.
+- low complication rate: of 216 patients, one had sepsis, four had local arterial dissection, four had a groin hematoma, and two patients had non-target embolization, which resulted in penile ulcers.

-- 71% of PAE cases were performed as outpatient or day cases; In contrast, 80% of TURP cases required at least 1 night of hospital stay, and the majority required 2 nights.
+- 71% of PAE cases were performed as outpatient or day cases; In contrast, 80% of TURP cases required at least one night of hospital stay, and the majority required two nights.

 - avoiding a general anesthetic.